Treee/reverse-proxy/README.md

 2. Build the nginx container - `docker build . -t nginx:my-latest` (You can change the tag name if you change the image source in the docker-compose.yml)

-3. Run the command `./init-letsencrypt.sh`
+3. Run the command `./init-letsencrypt.sh` (This only needs to be run once when setting it all up.
+Make sure you compy the ssl key folder so you do not have to do this again when redeploying)
     a.
 You might need to run `chmod +x init-letsencrypt.sh` to grant execute permissions to the script.
     b.
 This script satisfies a few things that are needed when obtaining SSL certs from a CA authority using acme responses.
 It downloads up to date SSL options, creates a dummy cert to bootstrap the nginx server, requests new certified SSL keys, deletes the old temp dummy certs and restarts the nginx server to apply the changes.